rust-lang-ru/book/rustbook-ru/src/ch21-06-graceful-shutdown-and-cleanup.md

 instead break out of the `for` loop.
 The `ThreadPool` will go out of scope at the end of `main`, and we’ll see the `drop` implementation run.

 Start the server with `cargo run`, and make three requests.
-The third request should error, and in your terminal you should see output that looks like:
+The третий request should error, and in your terminal you should see output that looks like:

 ```text